 The block diagram for IMERG is shown in Fig. 2.
-In words, the input precipitation estimates computed from the various satellite PMW sensors are assembled, mostly received at PPS as Level 1 brightness temperatures from the relevant providers, converted to GPM Level 1C intercalibrated brightness temperatures, then converted to Level 2 precipitation estimates using GPROF2014v2 (currently).
-These estimates are gridded, intercalibrated to the CORRA product on a rolling 45-day basis using probability matching, and climatologically calibrated to the GPCP monthly estimates with a simple ratio in high latitude oceans (where GPM Version 05 is deficient in precipitation) and over all land (where the CORRA tends to be high).
-These "high quality" (HQ) data are combined into half-hourly fields and provided to both the CPC Morphing-Kalman Filter (CMORPH-KF; Joyce et al. 2011) Lagrangian time interpolation scheme and the Precipitation Estimation from Remotely Sensed Information using Artificial Neural Networks - Cloud Classification System (PERSIANN-CCS; Hong et al., 2004) re-calibration scheme.
-In parallel, CPC assembles the zenith-angle-corrected, intercalibrated "even-odd" and merged geo-IR fields and forwards them to PPS for use in the CMORPH-KF Lagrangian time interpolation scheme and the PERSIANN-CCS computation routines, respectively.
-The PERSIANN-CCS estimates are computed (supported by an asynchronous re-calibration cycle) and sent to the CMORPH-KF Lagrangian time interpolation scheme.
-The CMORPH-KF Lagrangian time interpolation (supported by an asynchronous KF weights updating cycle) uses the PMW and IR estimates to create half-hourly estimates.
-Note that various intermediate fields will be carried through the processing as necessary to populate the fields in the output file (Table 3).
+In words, the input precipitation estimates computed from the various satellite PMW sensors are assembled, mostly received at PPS as Level 1 brightness temperatures from the relevant providers, converted to GPM Level 1C intercalibrated brightness temperatures, then converted to Level 2 precipitation estimates using GPROF2017 (currently).
+The single exception is that the SAPHIR data are not well-behaved in GPROF, so those data are processed using the Precipitation Retrieval and Profiling Scheme (PRPS; Kidd 2018).
+All estimates are gridded, intercalibrated to the CORRA product on a rolling 45-day basis using probability matching, and climatologically calibrated to the GPCP monthly estimates with a simple ratio in high latitude oceans (where CORRA V06 is deficient in precipitation) and over all land (where the CORRA tends to be high).
+These "high quality" (HQ) data are combined into half-hourly fields and provided to both the CPC Morphing-Kalman Filter (CMORPH-KF; Joyce et al. 2011) quasi-Lagrangian time interpolation scheme and the Precipitation Estimation from Remotely Sensed Information using Artificial Neural Networks - Cloud Classification System (PERSIANN-CCS; Hong et al., 2004) re-calibration scheme.
+In parallel, CPC assembles the zenith-angle-corrected, intercalibrated merged geo-IR fields and forwards them to PPS for use in the PERSIANN-CCS computation routines.
+In previous versions, the "displacement vectors" needed in the CMORPH-KF quasi-Lagrangian time interpolation scheme were computed from "even-odd" files of the IR data, also supplied by CPC.
+However, these vectors are now computed from Modern-Era Retrospective Analysis for Research and Applications, Version 2 (MERRA-2) and Goddard Earth Observing System model (GEOS) Forward Processing (FP) data (Section 3.3.3), which PPS routinely ingests.
+The PERSIANN-CCS estimates are computed (supported by an asynchronous re-calibration cycle) and sent to the CMORPH-KF quasi-Lagrangian time interpolation scheme.
+The CMORPH-KF quasi-Lagrangian time interpolation (supported by an asynchronous KF weights updating cycle) uses the PMW and IR estimates to create half-hourly estimates.
+Note that various intermediate fields are carried through the processing as necessary to populate the fields in the output file (Table 3).